OffchainLabs/arbitrum-classic/packages/arb-ts/README.md

 1. clone `arbitrum` monorepo

+1. `git submodule update --init --recursive`

-2. `yarn install` (from root)
+1. `yarn install` (from root)

-3. `cd packages/arb-ts`
+1. `cd packages/arb-ts`

-4. Set `PRIVKEY` environmental variable to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).
+1. Set `PRIVKEY` environmental variable to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).

-5. `yarn bridgeStandardToken`
+1. `yarn bridgeStandardToken`

 Required CL params:
 `networkID`:number — Chain ID of L1 network